Several tax benefits allow your investment to potentially grow faster.

 Earnings in 529 plans grow tax-deferred.
 This means all earnings in your account are reinvested, not depleted by taxes.

-You owe no federal or state income tax on your investment earnings if you spend your withdrawals on qualified education expenses.
+You owe no federal income tax on your investment earnings if you spend your withdrawals on qualified education expenses.

 If you withdraw money for things other than qualified expenses, it will be considered a nonqualified withdrawal.
 Nonqualified withdrawals will be subject to the following tax consequences: